 Benefit 6: Digital Assignments Are Much Easier to Share with Colleagues

 Sharing ideas with one another is a staple of life as an academic.
 When new people join your program, they often ask for tips and ideas for teaching classes you’ve taught that they are going to teach for the first time.
-If your assignments are in digital form, it’s so easy to share not just the assignment sheets, but also the links to resources or tools used in the assignment.
+If your assignments are in digital form (here are 5 digital project ideas), it’s so easy to share not just the assignment sheets, but also the links to resources or tools used in the assignment.
 If any of your students have okayed you using their assignments as examples in other classes that you teach, you can share those examples with the click of a button, too.
 My students don’t usually include their names in the assignments (since that information is recorded when they submit it via our LMS), so keeping their work anonymous is incredibly easy to accomplish.

 Your colleagues will remember how helpful you are when it comes to assignment ideas and resources.
 That positive reputation can go a long way.